rupestre-campos/pi-world-radio/README.md

 ## What is this?

 A retro radio to tune-in to streaming stations from around the world.

-## Looking for Docs?

-The build docs are here: [https://trustmeiamaninja.github.io/pi-world-radio](https://trustmeiamaninja.github.io/pi-world-radio)

-## Notes to this fork
-Gpio control has been deactivated for now, but keyboard keys h, l control sound up and down, and arrows to move map.
-Modified version with a fastapi server instead of node js one for better compatibility with older systems running debian, I am talking about a pentium 4 single 2.8Ghz core with 1.5Gb ram and 40Gb Hdd notebook.
+A fork from original project intended to run with python on the terminal only.

+##Installation
+install mpv with

+sudo apt install mpv

+then python requirements with

+python3 -m pip install -r requirements.txt

+then run and have fun
+python3 radio_cli.py

+# How this started

 The map was converted to mapbox.js only without the gl part for old systems.
-Even like this it was too much for  the map to work so, i decided to make a cli to run the music streams, and seems to work.
+Even like this it was too much for my old laptop to deal, i decided to make a cli to run the music streams, and seems to work.
 Still work in progress.
+Feedback welcome.